zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

   `javax.net.ssl.SSLHandshakeException: com.ibm.jsse2.util.h: PKIX path building failed: com.ibm.security.cert.IBMCertPathBuilderException: unable to find valid certification path to requested target`

 **Explanation**
 API ML is sending the OIDC token to the `/introspect` API of the identity provider for validation.
-Successful connection to the identity provider requires that the root certificate of the identity provider be known and trusted by API ML.
+Successful connection to the identity provider requires that API ML knows and trusts the root certificate of the identity provider.

 **Solution**
 Include the root certificate in the truststore or keyring used by API ML.